 To open a report to add comments click on the edit comments button on the far right hand side of the report listing:

 Again, you are brought to step one of the comments process as outlined above, complete this process to save your comments:

-Once these comments are added and saved, they are immediately published and the report is updated and available for members to view.
+Once these comments are added and saved, they are immediately published and the report is updated and available for submitting companies to view.
 You can add as many subsequent comments to the report as necessary at anytime during the 12 month period where the report remains valid and available.